 Manual Espresso Machines

 They’re generally easier to use than what I refer to as home barista machines.
-The user has to go through the motions in the same format, grinding the coffee, tamping it, locking in the portafilter and then hitting the button – but they’re crafted in a way that many people woule be able to take a Delonghi espresso machine out of a box and start making espresso based coffees straight away that they’re happy with.
+The user has to go through the motions in the same format, grinding the coffee, tamping it, locking in the portafilter and then hitting the button – but they’re made in a way that most people woule be able to take a Delonghi espresso machine out of a box and start making espresso based coffees straight away that they’re happy with.

 Notice that I say you’ll need to grind your own coffee.